CorentinKervadec/OptiPrompt/README.md

 # Extract knowledge neuron activations (fc1 actications)

-Launch the analyze_prompt.py script in /code.
+* Launch the analyze_prompt.py script in /code.
 It will feed the LM with the templates found in [PROMPT FILE] and filled with the LAMA triplet.
-During the foward pass, various stats are gathered, including the fc1 activation (i.e. the knowledge neurons' activations), but also others such as micro accuracy or perplexity.
+* During the foward pass, various stats are gathered, including the fc1 activation (i.e. the knowledge neurons' activations), but also others such as micro accuracy or perplexity.
-It will output a 'fc1_data_*.pickle' file containing the extracted activations and the other stats.
+* It will output a 'fc1_data_*.pickle' file containing the extracted activations and the other stats.

-> python3 code/analyze_prompts.py \
+> python code/analyze_prompts.py \
     --device cuda \
     --output_predictions False \
     --output_dir [WHERE TO OUTPUT THE ACTIVATION FILE] \